Marcoshenrich/ArenaCombat/OgreSlayer/readMe.md

     if (opponentCard.attack) {
         opponentCard.attack = function () { return 0 }
         this.opponent.health -= 4
+        this.numCardsDraw += 1
         }
     },
     delayedEffects: function () {
-        this.numCardsDraw += 1
     }
     },

     //inside game
     coreGameLoop(playerCardId, slotId) {
         this.clearCardFromSlot(slotId)
-        let playedCard = this.knight.allUniqueCards[playerCardId]
+        this.playedCard = this.knight.allUniqueCards[playerCardId]
-        let opponentCard = this.opponent.nextMove[0]
+        this.opponentCard = this.opponent.nextMove[0]
-        this.instantCardEffects(playedCard, opponentCard)
-        this.statCalc(playedCard, opponentCard)
+        this.instantCardEffects()
+        this.statCalc()
         this.damageCalc()
         this.resolveStatusEffects.call(this.knight, this.knight)
         this.resolveStatusEffects.call(this.opponent, this.opponent)
-        this.delayedCardEffects(playedCard, opponentCard)

-        this.knight.animationQueue.push(playedCard.animation)
-        this.opponent.animationQueue.push(opponentCard.animation)
+        this.delayedCardEffects()

+        this.knight.animationQueue.push(this.playedCard.animation)
+        this.opponent.animationQueue.push(this.opponentCard.animation)

         this.gameEndCheck()
         this.crowd.excite(0)